Introduction to the Program

 7.3.2.
 Diagnostic Criteria

 7.3.3.
 Schizotypal Personality in Minors.
-How It Differs from Adult Neuropathology
+Differences with Adults

 7.4.
 Borderline Personality Disorder